Should You Put Your Address on Your Resume?

 It is certainly acceptable to leave your address off your resume for a variety of reasons.
 Because your physical address is sensitive information, you should follow your comfort level when deciding if and how to include it on your resume.
 Here are a few specific reasons why you may want to consider excluding your address:

-- If you have any security concerns.
-Make sure you’ve listed your email and phone number in the contact section of your resume so employers can readily contact you and request any additional information that is necessary in their hiring processes.
+Make sure you’ve listed your email and phone number in the contact section of your resume so employers can readily contact you and request any additional information that is necessary for their hiring processes.

 Relocating to Tampa, FL in Fall 2018